Planning It Green

 Oak Park-River Forest High School District 200

-More additions to the list, including Rush Oak Park Hospital, the Village of Oak Park, the River Forest Park District, the public libraries in Oak Park and River Forest and River Forest Public Schools District 90 are planned throughout July.
+More additions to the list, including, the Village of Oak Park, the, the public libraries in and andare planned throughout July.

 Groups looking to adopt the plan are encouraged to visit the Seven Generations Ahead website for more information.